riograndewaves/riograndewaves.github.io/wrri.md

 We hope that you can complete pages 1 and 2 and then submit it (with any additional comments you might have) on the final page.

 For page 2, they provide 11 strategies to rank, and allow for responders to add up to 3 more; you then drag them around to put them in your priority order.
-We suggest the following priority order (our additional strategies are indicated with Other), but you can of course choose your own:
+We suggest the following priority order (our additional strategies are indicated with Other, so you'll have to type, or cut and paste, these in), but you can of course choose your own:
 1. Other 1 : Reauthorize the federal Rio Grande project to allow for environmental water transfers and instream flows to benefit fish and wildlife
 1. Create and/or sustain areas of bosque (which has river health, wildlife habitat, and recreation benefits), with an emphasis on high quality habitat for native riparian birds
 1. Integrated river management program to restore a bosque, natural river health and functions, and riparian habitat throughout the river corridor